guozhenduo/matics/README.md

 README.md in English
 # Matics
 Matics is a math module.
-As the author has not translated the notes into English for the time being, please forgive me.
 But it's a bit good.

 ## Table of Contents
 - [Matics](#Matics)